It can be one of the most dangerous complications in pregnancy but mums to be often don’t know about it. Here’s the lowdown.

 Reducing the risk in newborn babies

-You will be offered antibiotics through a drip during labour if the following apply:
+You will be offered antibiotics through a drip during labour if:

 If you are infected with GBS, you need to discuss with your midwife where you’ll give birth.
 This is to make sure that antibiotics are available during labour.
 It might be tricky to provide antibiotics at home or in some midwifery-led units.